wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 20 General provisions relating to consents

-*   (1) Every consent under [section 18][23] shall be in writing witnessed by some person who, if resident in New Zealand, shall add his occupation and address, and the consent shall be delivered to the Registrar to whom notice of the intended marriage is given.
+*   (1) Every consent under [section 18][23] shall be in writing witnessed by some person who, if resident in New Zealand, shall add his or her occupation and address, and the consent shall be delivered to the Registrar to whom notice of the intended marriage is given.

-    (2) Any consent given under [section 18][23] may, by notice in writing signed by the person giving his consent, be withdrawn at any time before the Registrar issues the marriage licence or solemnises the marriage, as the case may be.
+    (2) Any consent given under [section 18][23] may, by notice in writing signed by the person giving his or her consent, be withdrawn at any time before the Registrar issues the marriage licence or solemnises the marriage, as the case may be.

 ##### 21 Marriages without licence or marriage celebrant void